bpolaszek/shh/README.md

 * Add the bundle to your kernel.
 * Create your keys:
-    * Create the directory `mkdir .keys`
+    * Create a `shh` directory into your config directory `mkdir -p config/shh` (or `mkdir -p app/config/shh` for Symfony 3)
-    * Generate the private key file: `openssl genrsa -out .keys/private.pem`
+    * Generate the private key file: `openssl genrsa -out config/shh/private.pem`
-    * Generate the public key file: `openssl rsa -pubout -in .keys/private.pem -out .keys/public.pem`
+    * Generate the public key file: `openssl rsa -pubout -in config/shh/private.pem -out config/shh/public.pem`
-    * Add `.keys/private.pem` to your `.gitignore` and upload it to your production server
+    * Add `config/shh/private.pem` to your `.gitignore` and upload it to your production server

 * Alternatively, you can generate stronger keys with a passphrase:
-    * `openssl genrsa -out .keys/private.pem -aes256 4096`
+    * `openssl genrsa -out config/shh/private.pem -aes256 4096`
-    * `openssl rsa -pubout -in .keys/private.pem -out .keys/public.pem`
+    * `openssl rsa -pubout -in config/shh/private.pem -out config/shh/public.pem`
     * Store the passphrase in the `SHH_PASSPHRASE` environment variable

 **And you're ready to go!**